opalsecurity/opal-go/docs/EventsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiEventsListRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiEventsRequest struct via the builder pattern

 Name | Type | Description  | Notes